elisepinot/elisepinot/README.md

 ### 🎯 Career Aspirations

-I am thrilled to embark on a new chapter, blending my extensive background in sales, particularly within the dynamic landscape of SaaS, with my newfound passion for web development.
+I am thrilled to embark on a new chapter, blending my extensive background in sales, particularly within the dynamic landscape of SaaS, with my new technical skills.
 Having spent 3.5 years in the tech industry as a Customer Success Manager, I bring a unique blend of soft skills cultivated in client-facing roles.

 In my previous professional experiences, I honed skills such as effective communication, problem-solving, and a customer-centric approach.
-Now, as I transition to the development side, I am excited to merge these soft skills with the technical prowess gained through my current program at OpenClassrooms.
+Now, I am eager to merge these soft skills with the technical expertise gained through my program at OpenClassrooms.

-I am eager to contribute to a forward-thinking team that values both my prior experience and my fresh perspective as I step into the world of creating with code.
+I am enthusiastic about contributing to a forward-thinking team that values both my prior experience and my new technical skills.
 I look forward to not only adapting my skill set but also actively shaping and innovating in this dynamic field.

 ### 🚀 Let's Connect!